Universal Tutte characters via combinatorial coalgebras: Introduction

 For one, we lift a restriction on minors systems in \cite{KMT} by allowing multiple non-isomorphic structures with empty underlying set.
 As one example of how this is useful, our universal Tutte invariant for graphs distinguishes the many different graphs with empty edge set: it is thus strictly more general than the Tutte polynomial.
 We obtain as a specialization Tutte's \emph{dichromatic polynomial} \cite{Tuttedichromatic}, which is not an evaluation of the Tutte polynomial because it requires counting connected components.

-We share our main tool, namely bialgebras, with \cite{KMT}, though they require theirs to be Hopf algebras.
-Bialgebras have proven to be a powerful language in combinatorics: see especially \cite{JoniRota}.
-Classes of structures with multiple empty members cannot be naturally handled as connected Hopf algebras, and often fail to yield Hopf algebras of any sort (without taking undesirable quotients), as the extra degree-zero elements can frustrate the definition of an antipode.
-But a bialgebra structure is enough to run our program.
-Indeed we need only a small amount of information on the multiplication; in the setting with a unique empty member we need none at all, and can work with a coalgebra.
+As a consequence of that choice, with every minors system is naturally associated a bialgebra, which is not necessarily Hopf (unlike in \cite{KMT}).
+Classes of structures with multiple empty members cannot be naturally handled as connected (hence Hopf) bialgebras, as the extra degree-zero elements can frustrate the definition of an antipode (see Remark \ref{noHopf}).
+A Hopf algebra may be obtained as a quotient, but this comes at the price of losing a consistent amount of information, hence reducing the number of invariants that can be recovered in this way.

+Lacking a Hopf algebra structure is no obstacle to our programme, which needs only a bialgebra structure.
+In fact the amount of information we use about multiplication is small.
+For minors systems with a unique empty member the multiplication is irrelevant, and we can work with a coalgebra.

-We prefer, however, to use the language of linear species and comonoids therein, which is more convenient and canonical than that of Hopf algebras, not requiring us to fix a single chain of ground sets and relabel after every set operation.
-This language was already present in Schmitt's article \cite{schmittspecies} (which preceded the more often cited \cite{schmitt}).
+Rather than the language of Hopf algebras, we prefer to use the language of linear species and comonoids therein, which is more convenient and canonical, not requiring us to fix a single chain of ground sets and relabel after every set operation.
+This language was already present in Schmitt's article \cite{schmittspecies} (preceding the more often cited \cite{schmitt}).

 Our construction employs a universal bialgebra norm taking values in the monoid ring of what we call the \emph{Grothendieck monoid} of a minors system.
 This ring is not necessarily a polynomial ring, and when it is not, the relations among its generators automatically encapsulate the relations which \cite{KMT} had to attach to their polynomial rings with the somewhat fiddly machinery of ``uniform selectors''.
 In Theorem \ref{thm:pres X(S) second} we give a quadratic presentation for the Grothendieck monoid, making the targets of our invariants easy to compute in practice.
+Then we use the machinery that we built to obtain several convolution formulae for different classes of combinatorial objects.
+Some of these formulae are well known, while others are (to the best of our knowledge) new: see for instance Propositions \ref{prop:convolution flats}, \ref{prop:multiconvolution matroids} and \ref{prop:convolution cyclotomic} for the classical Tutte polynomial, Proposition \ref{prop:convolution LV} for the Las Vergnas polynomial, Proposition \ref{BRKung} for the Bollob\'{a}s--Riordan polynomial and Theorem \ref{thm:arith conv} for the arithmetic Tutte polynomial.

+We have chosen to exemplify our results with mostly matroid-like combinatorial structures, which are arguably simpler to deal with than topological examples.
+Our formalism, and in particular the mechanism of twist maps, should help uncover new invariants in the latter class and produce interesting convolution formulae.
+This will be the subject of a subsequent article.